strauberly/redux-refresh-project/README.md

 - Altered project so there is not an initial submission on first loading of the page.
 - Currently providing results as expected simulated error by changing env config address and then sending with expected results.

+-Reformatted so that action creators are contained in a thunk and the cart submission notifications and error handling are offloaded to cart-slice for cleaner code.

 --17 Oct 2022--

 - Objects are now correctly loaded to supabase backend.
 So in summary we built a fat reducer, kept are other components clean with side effect.